michaeljones/on-commit-messages/README.md

 a URL to the commit message body then I won't worry if those lines exceed 72 characters.

 Due to the expectation that the body text is wrapped to 72 characters, most user interfaces will not attempt to wrap the content of the commit messages themselves.
-If they do, it can interfer with user formatting.
+If they do, it can interfere with user formatting.
+As they don't, it is best to wrap them yourself, or ideally have your editor do it, to avoid unreadably long lines in commit displays.

 ## Creating Commit Messages